 Schwaiger Holzindustrie produced the biggest quantity of wood pellets in Germany in 2021, i.e. 285,000 tons.
 EC Bioenergie with its five pellet mills reached an output of 215,000 tons.
 Holzwerke Weinzierl follows in third place with 210,000 tons.
 It has to be said that only companies which reported their production volumes are included here.
 Holz Pfeifer with its two plants in Lauterbach and Unterbernbach as well as Wismar Pellets were both in fourth place with 200,000 tons each.

-Pfeifer Holz operates two other production sites in the Czech Republic.
-In 2020, the group reached a capacity of 570,000 tons and an output of 445,000 tons in all three countries (six sites in total).
-When adding the production sites in Germany, Binderholz has an overall capacity of 352,000 tons and produced 307,000 tons of pellets in 2020.
+Pfeifer Holz still operates two production sites in the Czech Republic.
+In 2021, the company reported a capacity of 635,000 tons and an output of 542,000 tons in all three countries (six pellet mills in total).
+When you add the production sites in Germany, Binderholz’s capacity totals 352,000 tons.

 Instructions: Select the desired year on the top left.
 The size of the circle symbolizes the output of single production sites (according to research by Timber-Online).
 When clicking on one of the circles, you can see the production development and the address of the selected company below the interactive map.
 In order to compare companies, keep the shift button pressed and click on the desired production sites.